Healthy Carrot Cake Pancakes

 Did you try this recipe?
 I’d love to hear about it!
 Click here to leave a review.Print

-- Add the water and grated carrot and liquid sweetener if you didn’t add a dry one, and mix well to incorporate.
+- Add the water, grated carrot and liquid sweetener if you didn’t add a dry one, and mix well to incorporate.
 The batter will be thick and almost “foamy” as the baking powder reacts.

-- Heat a non-stick skillet or pancake grill to medium-high heat while you let the batter rest for 5 minutes.
+- Heat a non-stick skillet or pancake griddle to medium heat while you let the batter rest for 5-6 minutes.

-- Serve topped with maple syrup, cashew frosting, pineapple, walnuts and toasted coconut flakes or shredded coconut.
+- Serve topped with maple syrup, cashew frosting or whipped cream, pineapple, walnuts, raisins and toasted coconut flakes or shredded coconut.

-Use exactly 1/4 cup + 2 tbsp water for thick, fluffy pancakes or more for thinner, crepe-style pancakes.
+Use exactly 1/4 cup + 2 tbsp water for thick, fluffy pancakes or more for thinner pancakes or crepes.

 You can make these protein pancakes by adding 1 scoop of vegan vanilla protein powder and increasing the water to 1/2 cup or a bit more depending on the protein used.

-The recipe serves one but can easily be doubled or tripled for a bigger batch.
+The recipe serves one (or 2 kids) but can easily be doubled or tripled for a bigger batch.
 Leftovers can be stored in the fridge for up to 4 days in sealed container or frozen for 3 months in a freezer bag.